-- 2. If a child makes an allegation about a member of staff, supply staff, Governor, visitor or volunteer the Principal must be informed immediately.
-The Principal must carry out an urgent initial consideration to establish whether there is substance to the allegation.
-The Principal should not carry out the investigation him/herself or interview pupils. - 3.
-The Principal will exercise and be accountable for their professional judgement on the action to be taken as follows:

-□ If the actions of the member of staff, and the consequences of the actions, raise credible Child Protection concerns the Head Teacher/Principal will notify the Staffordshire Designated Officer (LADO) (0300 111 8007).
-The LADO will liaise with the Chair of Governors and advise about action to be taken and may initiate internal referrals within Staffordshire Children's Social Care to address the needs of children likely to have been affected.
+- 2. If a child makes an allegation about a member of staff, supply staff, Governor, visitor or volunteer the Headteacher must be informed immediately.
+The Headteacher must carry out an urgent initial consideration to establish whether there is substance to the allegation.
+The Headteacher should not carry out the investigation him/herself or interview pupils. - 3.
+The Headteacher/Principal will exercise and be accountable for their professional judgement on the action to be taken as follows: - If the actions of the member of staff, and the consequences of the actions, raise credible Child Protection concerns the Head Teacher/Principal will notify the Staffordshire Designated Officer (LADO) (0300 111 8007).
+The LADO will liaise with the Chair of Governors and advise about action to be taken and may initiate internal referrals within Staffordshire Childrens Social Care to address the needs of children likely to have been affected.

-□ If the actions of the member of staff, and the consequences of the actions, do not raise credible child protection concerns, but do raise other issues in relation to the conduct of the member of staff or the pupil.
-These should be addressed through the Academy's own internal procedures.

-□ If the Principal decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded on the child safeguarding file.

-4. Where we are not the employer of an individual, we still have responsibility to ensure allegations are dealt with appropriately and that they liaise with relevant parties (this includes supply teachers and volunteers).
-In no circumstances will our Academy/college decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the LADO to determine a suitable outcome.
-Our Governing body will discuss with the agency whether it is appropriate to suspend the supply teacher, or redeploy them to another part of the Academy, whilst they carry out their investigation.

-5. Where an allegation has been made against the Principal, then the Chair of the Governing Body takes on the role of liaising with the LADO in determining the appropriate way forward.
-Managing Allegations of Abuse against a person who works with children
+- If the actions of the member of staff, and the consequences of the actions, do not raise credible child protection concerns, but do raise other issues in relation to the conduct of the member of staff or the pupil.
+These should be addressed through the school's own internal procedures. - If the Headteacher/Principal decides that the allegation is without foundation and no further formal action is necessary, all those involved should be informed of this conclusion, and the reasons for the decision should be recorded on the child safeguarding file. - 4.
+Where we are not the employer of an individual, we still have responsibility to ensure allegations are dealt with appropriately and that they liaise with relevant parties (this includes supply teachers and volunteers).
+In no circumstances will our school/college decide to cease to use a supply teacher due to safeguarding concerns, without finding out the facts and liaising with the LADO to determine a suitable outcome.
+Our Governing body/proprietor will discuss with the agency whether it is appropriate to suspend the supply teacher, or redeploy them to another part of the school, whilst they carry out their investigation. - 5.
+Where an allegation has been made against the Headteacher/ Principal or Proprietor, then the Chair of the Governing Body takes on the role of liaising with the LADO in determining the appropriate way forward.
+Allegations of Abuse - SSCB - 6.
+Where the allegation is against the sole proprietor, the referral should be made to the LADO directly.